rc-9/BraTS_UNet/README.md

 #### Model Architecture

 A standard **U-Net** architecture was implemented as the baseline segmentation model.
 Conceptually, a U-Net consists of a contracting path (encoder) to capture context and an expanding path (decoder) to enable precise localization.
 Skip connections between corresponding encoder and decoder layers preserve fine-grained spatial details, while each step typically includes two convolutional layers with ReLU activation.
 The final 1×1 convolution projects features to 3 output channels, corresponding to the tumor subregions.

 ![unet](images/unet.png)
 <br/>Source: *[U-Net: Convolutional Networks for Biomedical Image Segmentation by Olaf Ronneberger, Philipp Fischer, Thomas Brox](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28)*

-Key aspects of the implemented network:
-- Encoder–decoder structure with symmetric skip connections
-- Progressive downsampling to capture contextual features
-- Skip connections to preserve fine-grained spatial information
-- Final 1×1 convolution projecting to 3 output channels

 The network operates on 2D slices independently.
 While this removes volumetric context, it significantly reduces computational burden and allows rapid experimentation.
 The architecture was intentionally kept lightweight to establish a reproducible baseline before introducing architectural complexity.
+However, in subsequent versions, data augmentation and an attention gate module was also integrated into the skip connections to suppress irrelevant background activations and emphasize tumor-relevant spatial features, improving feature refinement during decoding and modestly boosting segmentation performance in challenging subregions.

 ---